 Now highlight the appropriate chop for adjustment.

-If it’s in BARS, right-click the stopwatch at the top and set it to Minute/Second/Centisecond.
+If it’s in BARS, right-click the stopwatch at the top of the FL Studio main window and set it to Minute/Second/Centisecond.

 Have a look at the length of the sample and note how many milliseconds it is.